 If you are interested in attending or using one of the services offered by LifeStream Behavioral Center CCEC, they accept the following payment types: Cash Or Self Payment, Medicaid, Medicare, Private Health Insurance, Military Insurance, State Mental Health Agency Funds, Community Mental Health Block Grants, Sliding Fee Scale

-Malcolm Randall VAMC The Villages Clinic is a facility in The Villages, FL providing services in and around Sumter County.
+Malcolm Randall VAMC The Villages Clinic is a rehab program providing services in and around Sumter County.

 They provide a wide range of services, settings and treatment approaches such as:Psychotropic Medication, Outpatient Drug Rehab, Trauma Therapy.